 If you're a pregnant woman, group B strep can cause:

 If you're an older adult or you have a chronic health condition, group B strep bacteria may cause complications such as:

 Tests and diagnosis

 If you're pregnant, the Centers for Disease Control and Prevention recommends a group B strep screening between weeks 35 and 37 of pregnancy.
-Your doctor will take a swab sample from your vagina and rectum and send it to a lab for testing.
+Your doctor will take swab samples from your vagina and rectum and send them to a lab for testing.
 A positive test indicates that you carry group B strep.
 It doesn't mean that you're ill or that your baby will be affected.
 It simply means the potential for newborn infection exists, and you can take steps to protect your baby.